HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 The public comment period ends on May 5, 2009.

-> View Continuation of mining and milling at McClean Lake Operation: Development of Caribou deposit external link (CNSC)
+> View Continuation of mining and milling at McClean Lake Operation: Development of Caribou deposit (CNSC)

 Areva halts mining of Caribou ore body at McClean Lake: Areva Resources Canada Inc. said on March 19, 2009, it has started issuing permanent layoff notices to employees at its McClean Lake property and its corporate office in Saskatoon.
 The company decided it is not economical to move forward with mining the Caribou deposit at McClean Lake, resulting in the dismissal of the employees, said Areva spokesperson Alun Richards.
 The company will continue milling of stockpiled ore, though.
 (Saskatoon Star Phoenix Mar.
 20, 2009)

-> Download Caribou Environmental Impact Statement, August 2008 external link (Areva Resources)
+> Download Caribou Environmental Impact Statement, August 2008 (Areva Resources)

 The Canadian Nuclear Safety Commission (CNSC), after holding a one-day hearing (October 31, 2007), approved the Environmental Assessment (EA) Guidelines regarding AREVA Resources Canada Inc.'s (AREVA) proposal to amend its existing licence for the McClean Lake Operation, located in McClean Lake, Saskatchewan, to include a new ore body known as the Caribou.

-> Download Record of Proceedings, including Reasons for Decision external link (PDF)
+> Download Record of Proceedings, including Reasons for Decision (PDF)

 AREVA Resources Canada Inc. is proposing to mine the new Caribou ore body at their approved McClean Lake Uranium Development.
 AREVA proposes to mine Caribou as an open pit and utilize the existing JEB mill, JEB tailings management and water management facilities to process the ore and manage solid and liquid wastes.

-> Download Draft - Project Specific Guidelines for the Preparation of an Environmental Impact Statement, July 2007 external link (PDF)
+> Download Draft - Project Specific Guidelines for the Preparation of an Environmental Impact Statement, July 2007 (PDF)

 Lower production estimates announced for McClean Lake mine